 Today’s content is people driven.
 People trust your words than what has been shared in news channels or television.

-India has about 180 million Facebook users as of 31st March 2017 and this number is an indication that almost 50% of the Internet-using population in India wants to network.
+India has about 250 million+ Facebook users as of December 2018 and this number is an indication that almost 50% of the Internet-using population in India wants to network.
 Look at some interesting digital marketing statistics from India, in the video below:

-About 95 crore people use mobile phones today in India and is expected to reach 103.5 crores in June 2017.
+Today, about 103.5 crore people use mobiles phones in India.
 Gone are those days when people used their landline phones.
 Smartphones are omnipresent in today’s world!

 There is a popular saying that goes– “Be there, where your customers are”